sandrineTuyizere/Pitch-App/README.md

 * Create test file to test all your method
 * Create the manage file for used to run all your test
 * Create Start.sh to help you to run and open the server

+## Run
+Use Terminal to open the server and the brouser to run this application